insolar/docs/docs/source/test-swap.rst

    #.
 Enter a new password.
 It should be at least 8 characters long and contain a mix of numbers, uppercase, and lowercase letters.
    #.
 Re-enter the password to confirm it.
    #.
 Agree to the "Term of Use".
    #.
-Allow anonymous data collection to improve the service.
+Allow anonymous data collection if you want to help us improve the service.
    #.
 Click :guilabel:`NEXT`.

 #.
 On the next screen, click :guilabel:`REVEAL TEXT` to see the backup phrase: